Iran nuclear deal shipping insurance element may help oil sales

 The agreement also suspends sanctions by the United States and the EU on several other sectors of Iran's economy in the initial six-month period.
 The relief, which the U.S. State Department said is "limited, temporary, targeted and reversible," would potentially allow Iran to collect about $1.5 billion from resumption of trading gold and precious metal and resuming some trade for its auto and petrochemical exports sectors.

-About $4.2 billion of oil sale revenue can be transferred in instalments from accounts frozen in the West if Iran fulfils its commitment, bringing the total relief allowed in the package to about $7 billion, according to the State Department.
+About $4.2 billion of oil sale revenue can be transferred in installments from accounts frozen in the West if Iran fulfills its commitment, bringing the total relief allowed in the package to about $7 billion, according to the State Department.

 "The vast majority of Iran's approximately $100 billion in foreign exchange holdings are inaccessible or restricted by sanctions," the State Department said in a release on its website.